Prerequisite to Major: WS 220/NURSING 220 Perspectives in Women's Health

-- WS 331: Feminist Theoretical Perspectives in Gender and Health
+- Womenstd 331: Feminist Theoretical Perspectives in Gender and Health

 2. Practicum course requirement is intended to ensure that majors gain exposure to and participate in hands-on research or community service internships in which critical feminist approaches to gender and health are materially relevant.
 By approval of both the relevant instructor and the WS undergraduate office, students may satisfy this requirement with courses that allow them an immersive experience with gender and health-related research, service learning, or mentorships focused on gender and health issues.

 Four courses that will satisfy the practicum requirement are:

 - Womenstd 350: Nonprofit Management, Community Engagement, and Feminist Practice